MiDataInt/mdi-manager/docs/actions/install.md

 *  config = configuration data for the MDI installation

-*  containers = Singularity container images for pipelines that use them
+*  containers = Singularity container images for suites that use them

 *  data = project-specific input and output files